PRATHAMESHG1234/theCarRental/README.md

 - **Authentication Middleware**: Incorporates authentication middleware to secure sensitive operations (update and delete).

-- **Jest for Testing**: Uses Jest for writing unit tests covering critical components and integration tests for the REST API endpoints.

 # REST API Endpoints

 - `GET /users`: Returns a list of all users.